-English 101-102: Language & Literature

-Six credits from any of the following: anthropology, economics, geography, government, history, psychology, social science or sociology (B)
+- English 101-102: Language & Literature 6 credits - Six credits from any of the following: anthropology, economics, geography, government, history, psychology, social science or sociology (B) - Two natural science laboratory courses (See Laboratory Science Requirement) (E) 8 credits

-6 credits 8 credits

-Two natural science laboratory courses (See Laboratory Science Requirement) (E)

 Students seeking an additional Associate Degree are required to complete at least 15 additional credits in the newly declared discipline.
 Note that credits earned in any "0"-level course taken after August 1990 will not count toward graduation.